Jessidhia/go-lastfm-bot/README.md

 * `-cmd-prefix="."`: The prefix to user commands.

+* `-cache-file=""`: File used to persist the last.fm API cache.
+If blank, the cache is only kept in memory.
+Not multiprocess safe.
 * `-save-nicks=true`: Whether to persist the user-nick mappings
 * `-nick-file=""`: JSON file where user-nick map is stored.
 If blank, `{{server}}.nicks.json` is used.
 * `-require-auth=true`: Requires that nicknames be authenticated for using the user/nick mapping.
 Disable on networks that don't implement a NickServ, such as EFNet.